History of mechanical engineering: Late Antiquity to early Middle Ages

 In Roman Egypt, Heron of Alexandria (c.
 10–70 AD) created the first steam-powered device, the Aeolipile.
 The first of its kind, it did not have the capability to move or power anything but its own rotation.

 In China, Zhang Heng (78–139 AD) improved a water clock and invented a seismometer.
 Ma Jun (200–265 AD) invented a chariot with differential gears.

-Leo the Philosopher is noted to have worked on a signal system using clocks in the Byzantine Empire in 850, connecting Constantinople with the Cicilian Frontier and was a continuation of the complex city clocks in Eastern Rome.
+Leo the Philosopher is noted to have worked on a signal system using clocks in the Byzantine Empire in 850, connecting Constantinople with the Cilician Frontier and was a continuation of the complex city clocks in Eastern Rome.
 These grand machines diffused into the Arabian Empire under Harun al-Rashid.

 Another grand mechanical device was the Organ, which was reintroduced in 757 when Constantine V gifted one to Pepin the short.

 With the exception of a few machines, engineering and science stagnated in the West due to the collapse of the Roman Empire during late antiquity.

 Middle Ages

 During the Islamic Golden Age (7th to 15th century), Muslim inventors made remarkable contributions in the field of mechanical technology.
 Al-Jazari, who was one of them, wrote his famous Book of Knowledge of Ingenious Mechanical Devices in 1206 and presented many mechanical designs.
+Al-Jazari is also the first known person to create devices such as the crankshaft and camshaft, which now form the basics of many mechanisms.

 The earliest practical wind-powered machines, the windmill and wind pump, first appeared in the Muslim world during the Islamic Golden Age, in what are now Iran, Afghanistan, and Pakistan, by the 9th century AD.
 The earliest practical steam-powered machine was a steam jack driven by a steam turbine, described in 1551 by Taqi al-Din Muhammad ibn Ma'ruf in Ottoman Egypt.

+The automatic flute player, which was invented in the 9th century by the Banū Mūsā brothers in Baghdad, is the first known example of a programmable machine.
+The work of the Banu Musa was influenced by their Hellenistic forebears, but it also makes significant improvements over Greek creation.
+The pinned-barrel mechanism, which allowed for programmable variations in the rhythm and melody of the music, was the key contribution given by the Banu Musa.
+In 1206, the Muslim inventor Al-Jazari (in the Artuqid Sultnate) described a drum machine which may have been an example of a programmable automaton.